At least 24 people shot across Central Indiana over 3 days

 9:30 p.m.: S. East and Lincoln Streets.
 One man was shot and transported to a local hospital in serious but stable condition.
 The original incident is believed to have happened near 200 E. Caven Street.

-Sunday, June 11 – Eight shootings, 11 people shot, and one unspecified injured
+Sunday, June 11 – Eight shootings, 11 people shot and an additional person injured

 1:00 a.m.: Methodist Hospital for a walk-in person shot report.
 This person is in critical condition.
 The original incident is believed to have happened in the 600 block of South High School Road.